Andrew-code2020/ms3onlinecookbook/README.md

 - https://codebeautify.org/

 #### Bugs

+JS Tabs converted to materialize collapsible due to JS tabs rendering same information on each loop and because it cut down the amount of code we need.

 Pictures
 -height in form that led to height styling versus height in recipes that need to be added to make pictures look uniform